Rokasl/CS408_project/report/source/11_chapter_4.md

 ### Compiler

-Purpose of the Compiler is to take an expression of the simple language described above and output a JavaScript working program which could be used by the Abstract Machine.
+Purpose of the Compiler is to take an expression of the simple, experimental language described above and output a JavaScript working program, array of functions, which could be used by the Abstract Machine.

+Below is a definition of code generation monad.
+It contains a constructor MkCodeGen and deconstructor codeGen.

 ```haskell
 newtype CodeGen val = MkCodeGen {